- We strive to provide complete care for our patients. Learn more about all the services we provide.

 He attended Portland State University from 1978 to 1982 on a football scholarship.
 He continued his education at Oregon State University, graduated in 1984 with a B.S. in Zoology and a minor in animal science.
 He obtained his D.V.M degree from Oregon State University College of Veterinary Medicine in 1988.

 Joining Crater Animal Clinic in 1988, he maintains a practice philosophy that advocates and provides a voice for our patients, always looking for the latest in technology and treatments that will enhance and extend the quality of life for his patients.
 He particularly enjoys surgery on small animals, especially orthopedic surgery.

 His outside activities include a hobby farm, woodworking, hiking and camping.
-He has two children – Jason and Shalana.
+He has a wife, Lori and two children, Jason and Shalana.

-Dr. Keiser is a native Oregonian and graduated from Medford High School in 1975.
+Dr. Keiser has been with Crater Animal Clinic since 1993.
+He graduated from Medford High School in 1975.
 He attended Central Oregon Community College and Eastern Oregon State College, earning a Bachelor’s Degree in Biology.
 In 1987, Dr. Keiser graduated from Oregon State University College of Veterinary Medicine.

 Dr. Madigan grew up in El Cajon, CA. She moved to Oregon in 2004 to attend Oregon State University and graduated in 2008 with a B.S. degree in Animal Science and minors in Chemistry and German.
 She obtained her DVM from Oregon State University in June of 2013.

 Her professional interests include small ruminant medicine and surgery, in addition to equine lameness and dentistry.
 In her spare time, she enjoys hiking and backpacking with her dog, Karta, and training her horse, Guiness, in three-day eventing.